Alphonse Allais: Work

 Miles Kington, humorous writer and musician, translated some of Allais' pieces into idiomatic English as The World of Alphonse Allais (UK).
-In the United States, Doug Skinner has translated thirteen books by Allais, including Captain Cap and his only novel.
+In the United States, Doug Skinner has translated sixteen books by Allais, including Captain Cap and his only novel.

 Honfleur has a street, rue Alphonse Allais, and a school, Collège Alphonse Allais, named for him.
 There is a Place Alphonse-Allais in the 20th arrondissement of Paris.
 The Académie Alphonse-Allais has awarded an annual prize, the Prix Alphonse-Allais, in his honor since 1954.

 Discovery

 In 2018, the French expert Johann Naldi, a specialist in nineteenth-century art, discovered among a previously unpublished set of seventeen works of Incoherents "Des souteneurs encore dans la force de l'âge et le ventre dans l'herbe boivent de l'absinthe", consisting of a green carriage curtain embellished with a cartel with a title.
 Executed before 1897, when Allais was compiling his monochroidal experiments in his Album primo-avrilesque, this work is the only monochrome by Alphonse Allais identified to date, classified as a National Treasure on May 7, 2021 by decision of the Ministry of Culture.

+In February 2024, the work made its world premiere in the exhibition "Henri de Toulouse-Lautrec, Parigi 1881-1901" at the Palazzo Roverella, in Rovigo, Italy.